Canada and China in heated spat at UN over allegations of hostage diplomacy - Local News 8

 Later in the evening, a representative from China’s delegation to the UN General Assembly exercised the country’s right of reply, accusing the United States and Canada of keeping Meng under house arrest arbitrarily and without “legal reasons.”

 “The true purpose was to surprise Chinese high-tech enterprises and companies as a way to hold back Chinese advancement in terms of science and technology.
-The US and Canada’s action is very typical of arbitrary detention,” the Chinese representative said.
+The US and Canada’s action is very typical of arbitrary detention,” said Liu Yang, a counselor in China’s UN mission.

 The diplomatic clash comes less than a week after Canada and China announced the release of the three high-profile detainees who had been at the center of growing tensions between the two countries for almost three years.